|

 Lemon Chicken Orzo Pasta

-When spring and summer come around, this Lemon Chicken Orzo Pasta is one of the first recipes to make on our list.
+When the warmer months come around, this Lemon Chicken Orzo Pasta is one of the first recipes to make on my list.
 The orzo pasta soaks up all the delicious lemon cream sauce for a bite that’s insanely delicious.

 Another reason why we love this orzo pasta recipe is it’s one of those dishes that fits any occasion.
 It’s gourmet enough for a dinner party, simple enough to make for a quick weeknight meal, and holds well to take to a potluck or picnic.
-We mean it when we say, it’s the ultimate dish!
+It’s one of those pasta dishes that even my kids have no problem eating, in fact, they often go back for seconds!

-With just 10 ingredients, you’ll want to make this lemon orzo pasta all season long.
+With just 10 ingredients and no special equipment, you’ll want to make this lemon orzo pasta all season long.
 Our secret to making the flavor extra lemony is using freshly squeezed lemon juice as well as lemon zest, you must try it!
 If you love a great pasta recipe, be sure to also make our Pasta e Piselli and Creamy Lobster Pasta.

 Why You’ll Love this Recipe